DynamiX: Large-Scale Dynamic Social Network Simulator: Related Work

 \subsection{LLM-based Social Network Simulators}

-Social science seeks to understand human behavior within societal contexts, offering critical insights into how societies function and evolve.
-Traditional methods, such as questionnaires\cite{Foddy_1993}, interviews\cite{knottInterviewsSocialSciences2022a}, and controlled experiments \cite{doi:10.1073/pnas.2014893118}, have long been instrumental in exploring social phenomena.
+Social science seeks to understand human behaviors within societal contexts, offering critical insights into how societies function and evolve.
+Traditional methods, such as interviews\cite{knottInterviewsSocialSciences2022a}, and controlled experiments \cite{doi:10.1073/pnas.2014893118}, have long been instrumental in exploring social phenomena.
 However, they often encounter challenges of high costs, ethical constraints, scalability, and replication.
 To this end, agent-based models (ABMs) have emerged as a computational alternative \cite{DBLP:journals/advcs/DeffuantNAW00,DBLP:journals/jasss/HegselmannK02,DBLP:journals/jasss/DeffuantAWF02,DBLP:journals/cmot/JagerA05,lorenz2021individual}, allowing for in silico experimentation on social dynamics by flexibly simulating interactions through predefined rules.
-Yet ABMs often relies on heuristic algorithms and simplified behaviors that limit its ability to capture the complexity of the nuances of human cognition and real-world social interactions.
-Leveraging the strong capabilities of LLMs in simulating complex individual behaviors—such as maintaining personality traits, exhibiting self-awareness, and expressing diverse emotions—recent studies have shown that LLM-based social network simulators open up new prospects for social simulation\cite{wang2023user}.
-Chronologically, LLM-based social network simulators can be divided into two distinct stages of research \cite{DBLP:journals/corr/abs-2505-07581}.
+Yet ABMs often rely on heuristic algorithms and simplified behaviors, limiting their ability to capture the nuances of human cognition and real-world social interactions.
+Leveraging the strong capabilities of LLMs in simulating complex individual behaviors, such as maintaining personality traits, exhibiting self-awareness, and expressing diverse emotions, recent studies have shown that LLM-based social network simulators open up new prospects for social simulation\cite{wang2023user,DBLP:conf/naacl/ChuangGHSHYSHR24}.
+Chronologically, LLM-based simulators can be divided into two distinct research stages.